2019 Dyfed Secondary Schools Athletics Championships / Pencampwriaeth Athletau Ysgolion Uwchradd Dyfed 2019 - Carmarthen-Caerfyrddin

 Dyfed Team selected for the Welsh Schools Championships next month in Cardiff

 The Dyfed Schools team for the Welsh Schools National Track and Field Championships to be held on Saturday 6th July at Cardiff International Sports Stadium, has been selected straight after the Dyfed Championships and letters have been posted to all the athletes selected.
-All reply slips must be sent back straight away within a week, as reserves can be called if an athlete is unavailable.
-Athletes should be made aware that those finishing in first positions on the weekend are not automatically selected.

 The event on July 6th will feature teams from Afan Nedd Tawe, Cardiff & Vale, Dyfed, Eryri, Glamorgan Valleys, North East Wales, Powys and South East Wales at a championships which will again form as part of the Urdd's Gemau Cymru Multi-Sport Festival in the Welsh Capital and up in North Wales at Y Bala.